Jasnsb/BookRatingPrediction/README.md

 ## Data
 Main data come from the Goodreads website (https://www.goodreads.com/).
-We had used additional data from https://github.com/kart-projects/Goodreads-books .
+We used additional data from https://github.com/kart-projects/Goodreads-books .

 ## Model
 ### Evaluation Data